-Two layers of sliced apples oozing with cinnamon and sugar between three layers of cake baked in a Bundt pan!
-This cake can be presented whole or served sliced on a platter.
-We enjoy it for breakfast, lunch and Break Fast!
+Apple Cake: two layers of sliced apples oozing with cinnamon and sugar between three layers of cake baked in a Bundt pan!
+This Apple Cake can be presented whole or served sliced on a platter.
+We enjoy it for breakfast, lunch and dinner!
 Add a scoop of ice cream on top and you have a delicious dessert.

 Note: I usually make this in an electric mixer; but you can easily make it by hand with a wooden spoon and large mixing bowl.

 For another of my favorite apple desserts, try Spiced Apple Pie!

 Prep time: 20 minutes

 By October 1, 2014Published:

 - 4 large Granny Smith Apples peeled, cored and thinly sliced

 - 4 teaspoons cinnamon

 - 3 cups flour